-For Lawrenson Group, ease of use is another important feature of Goody Card.
-Because they have staff spread over 19 venues, they need any system to be simple and intuitive to use.
-Goody more than meets this requirement, as Ian Sewell explains: "It's so easy, because it's scan and go.
+For The Lawrenson Group, ease of use is another important feature of Goody Card.
+Because they have staff spread over 12 venues, they need any system to be simple and intuitive to use.
+Goody more than meets this requirement, as they explain: "It's so easy, because it's scan and go.
 They've eliminated the opportunity for user error on our end."
 The system is run through multiple tablets kept at the counter of each venue.
 This makes it easy for staff to sign up new customers and manage points, without disrupting other transactions.

 Customers receive a key tag to scan, but can also scan a barcode through their smartphone app, or simply provide their email address.
 This makes it easier for the customers too - there's no need for a wallet full of plastic cards, and no risk of losing points if they misplace their card.

-According to Ian, easy communication with customers is another bonus feature.
-Customer emails regarding Goody go directly to him, rather than an outside helpdesk.
-This means he can respond to customer queries, investigate problems, find and add lost points, and generally give his customers personalised service through the system.
+According to The Lawrenson Group, easy communication with customers is another bonus feature.
+Customer emails regarding Goody go directly to them, rather than an outside helpdesk.
+This means The Lawrenson Group can respond to customer queries, investigate problems, find and add lost points, and generally give his customers personalised service through the system.
 Whereas if they were using a loyalty system such as Flybuys all that would be lost and directed to a separate business.

 After using the Goody system for a few years now, he is nothing but positive about the benefits for the business.
 "I'd certainly recommend it to any business - the benefits far outweigh anything else."